hellohaptik/docs_haptik/docs/bot-builder/basic/editing-smalltalk.md

 ![Smalltalk Story](/assets/smalltalk-story.png)

 Smalltalk has 4 personas.
 These personas should be selected basis your bot audience.
 That is as per your target user, you'd want the smalltalk responses to be casual or formal.
-This means teh smalltalk content we created has been created keeping in mind different categories of bots. **You choose the smalltalk persona while creating a bot.**
+This means the smalltalk bot response copies we created, are as per the different personas of bots. **You choose the smalltalk persona while creating a bot.**

 1. Default
 2. Casual